Venice Trail Bike Rental starting from Airport Approach trail-head

 Otherwise, enjoy our very comfortable 7-Speed Street-Cruiser, with its standard 65 PSI tires.
 These are great for local riding, and to and from the beach, just not ON the beach.
 Even though that gorgeous picture of the bike on the beach sure makes us want to go there, our bikes are not equipped for anything other than paved trail, bike-lanes, and sidewalks.
 We don’t have any of those beachy-weachy cruiser-bikes with their aforementioned mushy tires, anyway.
 They are inherently unsafe, if you ask us.

-The mainland section starts at Shamrock Park and runs about 4 miles north to the Historic Venice Train Depot, and Legacy Park.
+The mainland section of the Venice Waterway Park Trail starts at Shamrock Park and runs about 4 miles north to the Historic Venice Train Depot, and Legacy Park.
 The Historic Venice Train Depot (and Legacy Park behind it) is where you can pickup The Legacy Trail and head north toward Sarasota.

 ‘Skip Stasko’ Park is about a mile south of Circus Bridge.
 Skip Stasko Park is one of the nicest parks in the area, with direct access to the section of the Venice Trail just south of Circus Bridge.
 This is one of our delivery locations for those people looking to ride the Venice Trail on the mainland.
 (Booking for this park is coming soon.)